-Lead the Way, based in Melbourne, Victoria, is an organisation dedicated to providing high quality clinical services to those in need, and training fellow professionals in the art and science of delivering Animal-Assisted Interventions.
+Lead the Way Australia, based in Melbourne, Victoria, is an organisation dedicated to providing high quality clinical services to those in need (via the psychology clinic), and training fellow professionals in the art and science of delivering animal-assisted interactions (AAI) via the Institute.

 Lead The Way Australia is delighted to have been granted full membership of the IAHAIO (International Association of Human-Animal Interaction Organisations)

 Melanie G Jones is a psychologist, animal-assisted therapist (AAT) and the director of Lead the Way.
 She is also a senior canine behavioural trainer, with extensive experience in therapy- and therapeutic-dog training and certification.
 Since 2002 Melanie has studied, worked, and taught in the field of animal-assisted interactions (AAI).

 Melanie is also actively involved in research and development of AAI and AAT.
 For a list of Melanie’s published work, please see her Linked In profile here.

 Tanya works as Lead The Way’s operations manager.
 She is qualified as a senior canine behavioural trainer, veterinary nurse and practice manager.
 With over 10 years experience training dogs from puppy school to social rehabilitation Tanya remains hands on during our courses and classes for therapy, emotional-support and service dogs.
 In addition to her dog-training and management roles, Tanya develops and delivers the canine health and first aid modules on our courses.